michaelnordmeyer/michaelnordmeyer.github.io/_drafts/mobile-retina-resolution-image-srcsets.md

 ---
 ## Overview of Most Common Mobile Device Resolutions

 Mobile devices have physical screens resolutions which are not advertised to browsers.
 Instead the 1× resolutions is.
-Here's an overview of the relationship between physical and virtual (calculated) resolutions for the most common mobile devices.
+Here's an overview of the relationship between physical and virtual (calculated) resolutions for most common mobile devices.

 | Device         | Screen Res. |    1×   |    2×    |    3×     |    4×     |
 |----------------|:-----------:|:-------:|:--------:|:---------:|:---------:|